Bill Windsor Sold His Publishing and Trade Show Companies in 1981

 Several Dallas Cowboy Cheerleaders made a special appearance at the Second Imprinted Sportswear Show.

-William M. Windsor Started a Trade Show Company in 1978
+William M Windsor Started a Trade Show Company in 1978

 In 1978, William M. Windsor launched the Imprinted Sportswear Shows for the “imprinted sportswear industry.”
 He founded Windsor Presentations to own the first trade show.
 Business #13.